• Skip to main content

 Trimmed Green beans in a pot with water

-Remove the beans from water with kitchen tongs or a slotted spoon and lower them into prepared ice-cold water to stop the cooking process.
+1. Remove the beans from the water with kitchen tongs or a slotted spoon and lower them into prepared ice-cold water to stop the cooking process.

-Once cooled to touch, drain in a colander and pat dry the beans with a kitchen towel.
+2. Once cooled to the touch, drain in a colander and pat dry the beans with a kitchen towel.
+Meanwhile, preheat the oven to 350 F (180C).

 Bunch of Green beans in a colander

-In a large bowl, mix flour, breadcrumbs, salt, and pepper.
+2. In a large bowl, mix flour, breadcrumbs, salt, and pepper.
+Toss the onions in the mixture making sure they are fully coated.

 Sliced red onions tossed in flour and breadcrumbs mixture in a transparent glass bowl

-Heat oil in a medium or large saucepot (or a wide and deep skillet).
-When the oil is hot enough (about 375 F) that it is sizzling (make a test by lowering one onion slice into the oil, if sizzling, your oil is ready!)
+1. Heat oil in a medium or large saucepot (or a wide and deep skillet).
+When the oil is hot enough (about 375 F), it is sizzling.
+(Test by lowering one onion slice into the oil; if sizzling, your oil is ready!)

 Red onions covered in flour and breadcrumbs are deep frying in oil in a white deep skillet

-Add a bunch of onion slices and fry until they become golden brown turning them over once making sure they are browned on all sides.
+1. Add a bunch of onion slices and fry until they become golden brown, turning them over once to ensure they are browned on all sides.

-You may need to do it in batches depending on the size of your pot or skillet.
+2. Depending on the size of your pot or skillet, you may need to do it in batches.
 Don't overcrowd the pot.

 Crispy fried red onions resting on a plate after deep frying

-The process is quick, don’t leave them unattended!
-Once browned, spread them out on a cooling rack to remove the excess oil making sure the fried onion slices don’t touch one another.
+1. Once browned, spread them out on a cooling rack to remove the excess oil, ensuring the fried onion slices don’t touch one another.

 The onions will darken even more once cooled.